-As CIP supports many measures in the LH cities, D4.7 related to the activities of WP5, 6 and 7: Utrecht / Nice / Gothenburg Lighthouse City demonstration activities.
-Moreover, as CIP is also used to automatically collect monitoring data from a number of demonstrations and to deliver them to KPI tool, D4.7 is related to D9.6 Intermediate report after one year of measurement.
-Finally, D4.7 will be used in the knowledge transfer activities of WP8: Replication by Lighthouse regions, Follower cities, European market uptake.
+As CIP supports many measures in the LH cities, D4.8 related to the activities of WP5, 6 and 7: Utrecht / Nice / Gothenburg Lighthouse City demonstration activities.
+Moreover, as CIP is also used to automatically collect monitoring data from a number of demonstrations and to deliver them to KPI tool, D4.8 is related to D9.7 Report on evaluation and impact analysis for integrated solutions.
+Finally, the D4.8 was used in the knowledge transfer activities of WP8: Replication by Lighthouse regions, Follower cities, European market uptake.